Times of Need

 Personal Injury

-Accident Attorney Assisting Victims in the White Plains Area
+Accident Attorney Assisting Victims in the Westchester County Area and Beyond

-Injuries can be very expensive.
+Even if you’re not sure you have a claim, it’s important to keep in mind that injuries can be very expensive.
 The types of expenses may vary based on the type of injury and its severity.
 For example, if you suffer from quadriplegia after a truck accident, you may need to make alterations to your home and pay for expensive medical equipment.
-You may need the care of a specialist.
-You may need therapy to adjust to new restrictions on your movement.
+You may need the care of a specialist or therapy to adjust to new restrictions on your movement.
 When you bring a personal injury lawsuit, you can try to recover these damages.
+If you don’t seek compensation, you will be responsible for the costs yourself.

 Personal Injury Claims